jorgenmk/ntn-docs/readme.md

 | Modem Shell            | Awaiting public release
 | Serial Modem           | [nrf9151dk_mfw-2.0.2_sdk-3.1.0.zip](https://nsscprodmedia.blob.core.windows.net/prod/software-and-other-downloads/dev-kits/nrf9151-dk/application-firmware/nrf9151dk_mfw-2.0.2_sdk-3.1.0.zip) (latest release at time of writing)

+Note: The filenames and versions used in this document are examples.
+Refer to Nordic’s download pages for the latest NTN modem firmware and modem shell images compatible with your nRF9151 DK revision.

 Download all the software from the table to the development PC.

 ## nrfutil

-nrfutil is a single binary you can run from anywhere, putting it somewhere in your `$PATH` is assumed in the following steps.
+`nrfutil` is a single binary you can run from anywhere.
+The examples assume `nrfutil` is available in your PATH.

 Run the following commands to download the *device* command we will use to load firmware onto the nRF91DK: